sgerov/gerovlabs/_posts/2024-09-12-continuous-learning.md

 > ##### Example
 >
-> Developers who transitioned from object-oriented programming to functional programming (e.g., learning languages like Scala or adopting functional patterns in JavaScript) found it easier to write concise, immutable, and predictable code that’s more maintainable over time, regardless of language choice.
+> Developers who transitioned from object-oriented programming to functional programming (e.g., learning languages like Scala or adopting functional patterns in JavaScript) found it easier to write concise, immutable, and predictable code that's more maintainable over time, regardless of language choice.
 {: .block-tip }

 ### Adaptation to industry best practices